aconchillo/guile-oauth/README.md

     server.
 It includes the response and body as arguments.

 - (**oauth1-client-http-request** url credentials access-token) : Access a
-  server's protected resource url with the given client credentials and an access token.
+  server's protected resource url with the given client credentials and a *access-token* response.

+  - *#:method* : the HTTP method to request the access token (defaults to *'GET*).

+  - *#:params* : a list of additional parameters.

+  - *#:extra-headers* : a list of additional HTTP headers.

+  - *#:signature* : the signature algorithm to use (defaults to *oauth1-signature-hmac-sha1*).

   **Returns** : a couple of values, the response and the body (as a string).